 - Only those with written permission from the Medical Officer of Health or charged with monitoring/managing a person in quarantine, may access a quarantine or isolation facility in Grand Cayman or Cayman Brac

-Public gatherings are limited to two hundred and fifty persons in any public place with some limited exceptions indoors and one thousand people outdoors.
+Public gatherings are limited to five hundred persons in any public place with some limited exceptions indoors and one thousand people outdoors.

 In the Cayman Islands there are certain rules that you may be ticketed or fined for if you breach them.
 For more information, see Ticket Offences and Fines below.

 A new ticketing system will allow persons found in breach regulations to pay an initial ticket or choose to appear in court.
 The fines are as follows: